wp-plugins/kint-php-debugger/readme.txt

 == Screenshots ==

-1. An example of what gets rendered in the browser when using d( $var ).
+1. An example of what gets rendered in the browser when using 'd( $var )'.
+2. Profiler example.

 == ChangeLog ==